About the Trustees

 Mr. Herzog earned a Bachelor of Science in Chemical Engineering from the University of Washington and an M.B.A. from Villanova University.

-Mayor's Office of Community Empowerment and Opportunity, City of Philadelphia
+Executive Director, Office of Workforce Development, City of Philadelphia

 Joseph S. Martz